4. Organising your workplace

-Changing how your workplace is organised, and how you work, can help stop the spread of coronavirus.
+Changing how your workplace is organised, and how you work, can help reduce transmission of coronavirus (COVID-19) in your premises.

 Reorganising the workplace and how you work